-The government will promote R&D concerning genome analysis, etc. at RIKEN, the national centers for advanced and specialized medicine, and the National Institute of Advanced Industrial Science and Technology. • Promoting international research exchange and cooperation concerning genomic medicine • In the field of genomic medicine, the government will promote international research exchange and cooperation between government departments, researchers, and organizations. (c) Other initiatives focused on advanced R&D With the advanced science and technology at its disposal, Japan needs to make progress not only in the aforementioned areas of (a) bringing regenerative medicine to fruition, and (b) bringing genomic medicine to fruition, but also in identifying the pathophysiology of other diseases.
-In addition, proactive initiatives are required in the cultivation of groundbreaking new seeds with great potential to become the drugs, medical devices, and medical technology of the future, including the development of new therapies based on this research, such as gene therapies, virotherapy, immunotherapy, vaccine therapy, molecular-targeted therapy, and nucleic acid medicine, as well as the development of DDS and innovative drugs and medical devices that will assist in high-precision, highly safe diagnosis and treatment.
-Proactive initiatives are also required in regard to biopharmaceuticals, the market for which is expected to expand substantially in future.
-Moreover, particular efforts must be made to strengthen and promote the development of next-generation technologies, instruments, and systems for measurement, analysis, and evaluation, which will provide powerful support to the world's most advanced R&D in the field of medical science and medical care, as well as the clinical application thereof.
-This is an urgent task, as it is essential to efforts to achieve the world's most advanced medical care, as well as to the elimination of Japan's annual trade deficit of 2 trillion yen.
+The government will promote R&D concerning genome analysis, etc. at RIKEN, a National Research and Development Agency, National Centers, and the National Institute of Advanced Industrial Science and Technology, a National Research and Development Agency (hereinafter "AIST"). • Promoting international research exchange and cooperation concerning genomic medicine • In the field of genomic medicine, the government will promote international research exchange and cooperation between government departments, researchers, and organizations. (c) Other initiatives focused on advanced R&D With the advanced science and technology at its disposal, Japan needs to make progress not only in the aforementioned areas of (a) bringing regenerative medicine to fruition, and (b) bringing genomic medicine to fruition, but also in identifying the pathophysiology of other diseases.
+In addition, proactive initiatives are required in the cultivation of groundbreaking new seeds with great potential to become the drugs, medical equipment, and medical technology of the future, including the development of new therapies that use genome editing technology based on this research, such as gene therapies, virotherapy, immunotherapy, vaccine therapy, molecular-targeted therapy, and nucleic acid medicine, as well as the development of DDS and innovative drugs and medical equipment that will assist in high-precision, highly safe diagnosis and treatment.
+Proactive initiatives are also required in regard to biopharmaceuticals and middle molecule drugs, the market for which is expected to expand substantially in future.
+Moreover, particular efforts must be made to strengthen and promote the development of next-generation technologies, instruments, and systems for measurement, analysis, and evaluation, which will provide powerful support to cutting-edge R&D in the field of medical science and medical care, as well as the clinical application thereof.
+This is an urgent task, as it is essential to efforts to achieve the world's most advanced medical care, as well as to the elimination of Japan's annual trade deficit of about 3 trillion yen.
 Accordingly, the government will implement the following measures.